SimonCropp/Delta/readme.md

 ### ShouldExecute

-Optional control what requests Delta is executed on.
+Optionally control what requests Delta is executed on.

 <!-- snippet: ShouldExecute -->
 <a id='snippet-ShouldExecute'></a>